Karrygill/object-detection/README.md

 # Deploying the model
 - You can deploy the Flask App on servers.
 - Parallely, we explored deploying the individual flask apps using Docker images.
 Find the corresponding documentation here : https://medium.com/@shreyash-hisariya/deploying-deep-learning-models-using-docker-yolo-afd596e56d7a

+# Results
+- I have uploaded the results here : https://drive.google.com/drive/folders/1rYWACNMYkEjjexjNxGo9L0fs0eckLXYX?usp=sharing
+- These are results of the latest training which we did using YOLOv5 model on custom dataset.
+- You can check the MAP, PR curves, Correlation matrices and detection results on test datasets.